jkeithtan2/singtelassignment/README.md

 Code took slighlty longer than an hour and a half because of drawing of UML diagram and writing of README file.
-Check-in on second day was minor cleanup for Fish class builder readability and editing of README file.
+Check-in on second day was minor cleanup for Factory classes to add maintainability and readability and editing of README file.
 This involved about 10 minutes of work